 A new, EECS computing account (“account” in this document) can be requested by filling out and submitting an account request form.
+This needs to be done by someone with an existing account — typically the account sponsor, their representative, or the Helpdesk.

 All accounts must have a sponsor.
 For staff, this will be your supervisor (as listed on personnel records).
 For students, this will be your advisor.
 First-year graduate students will list the department’s administrative management.
 Visitors will list their faculty sponsor.
 Faculty will list the department chair.